Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Dependent

-A dependent is a spouse, child or family member of the household obtaining health coverage under the primary applicant’s insurance plan
+A dependent is a spouse, child or family member of the household obtaining health coverage under the primary applicant’s insurance plan.

 Dependent Coverage